fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 #### Exercise 10.5: polished reviewed repositories list

 The current version of the reviewed repositories list looks quite grim.
-Modify the <i>RepositoryListItem</i> component so that it also displays repository author's avatar image.
+Modify the <i>RepositoryListItem</i> component so that it also displays the repository author's avatar image.
 You can implement this by using the [Image](https://reactnative.dev/docs/image) component.
 Counts, such as number of stars and forks, larger than or equal to 1000 should be displayed in thousands with precision of one decimal and with a "k" suffix.
 This means that for example fork count of 8439 should be displayed as "8.4k".
 Also polish the overall look of the component so that the reviewed repositories list looks something like this:

 ![Application preview](../../images/10/7.jpg)